benninge/wearable_suit/README.md

 #### Libraries

 The module structure of the mainboard firmware is shown in figure 4.
 The used hardware modules are colored in blue and the libraries are colored in green.
-The whole suit functionality can easily be accessed through high level functions provided by the software development kit libraries.
-The example program libraries show how the software development kit can be used to program specific applications.
+The whole suit functionality can easily be accessed through high level functions, provided by the software development kit libraries.
+The example program libraries show how the software development kit can be used, to program specific applications.

 <figure role="group">
 <div align="center"><img src="doc/mainboardFirmware.png" width="600"></div>